Pycord-Development/pycord/docs/api.rst

     .. attribute:: privacy_level

-        The privacy level of the stage instance.
+        The privacy level of the stage instance or scheduled event.

-        :type: :class:`StagePrivacyLevel`
+        :type: :class:`StagePrivacyLevel` or :class:`ScheduledEventPrivacyLevel`

     .. attribute:: roles